Selva917611/tour2-website/README.md

-a simple HTML file for a tourist website.
+A simple HTML file for a tourist website.